-Surrounded by the beauty of B.C.’s West Coast, North Island College (NIC) offers more than 80 programs that lead to associate degrees, diplomas and certificates.
-It also provides apprenticeship training, international exchanges, continuing education opportunities and academic upgrading.
-NIC’s facilities serve a region of 80,000 sq. km, which includes northern Vancouver Island and B.C.’s mainland coast from Desolation Sound to Klemtu.
-NIC has campuses in Campbell River, Courtenay, Port Alberni and Port Hardy, a learning centre in Ucluelet and online, distance learning and in-community training options.
+Surrounded by the beauty of B.C.’s West Coast, North Island College (NIC) offers more than 120 programs that lead to associate degrees, diplomas and certificates.
+The school also provides apprenticeship training, international exchanges, continuing education opportunities and academic upgrading.
+NIC serves a region of 80,000 square kilometres, which includes northern Vancouver Island and B.C.’s mainland coast from Bamfield to Bella Coola.
+NIC has facilities in Campbell River, the Comox Valley, Port Alberni, Port Hardy and Ucluelet, as well as online learning and in-community training options.

-- Furniture Design and Joinery: Students learn to design, construct and repair high-quality wood products while earning credit toward Red Seal certification.
+• Furniture Design and Joinery: Students learn to design, hand-build and repair wood products.

 • Adventure Guiding: Students prepare to conduct sea kayaking, ski touring and mountaineering adventure tours.

 • Trades and Apprenticeship Training